participator/100-days-of-code/log.md

 **Today's Progress**: Environment Setup: Install git with .gitignore file, Create local Directory for 100DaysofCode, Create SSH key to connect to GitHub, Pull & Push Update to Repo

-**Thoughts:** This uses up time quickly.
+**Thoughts**:** This uses up time quickly.
 I planned on setting up my environment to code for React, but did not get to it yet.

 **Link to work:** [Personal 100DaysofCode Repo](https://github.com/participator/100-days-of-code)